cpstelzer/wellcounter/README.md

 - **Documentation**: A detailed manual and supplementary materials supporting setup and optimization.

 The Wellcounter was introduced in:
-> Stelzer, C.P. & Groffman, D. (2025) *Wellcounter: Automated High-Throughput Phenotyping for Aquatic Microinvertebrates*.
-Methods in Ecology and Evolution.
+> Stelzer, C.-P., & Groffman, D. (2025).
+Wellcounter: Automated high-throughput phenotyping for aquatic microinvertebrates.
+Methods in Ecology and Evolution, 00, 1–14. https://doi.org/10.1111/2041-210X.70012

 ## Features
 - **Automated Imaging**: Captures high-resolution images and videos using a motorized **XY linear guide system**.